 A key priority of the UW Diabetes Institute (DI) is to train the next generation of researchers who will advance understanding of the causes and consequences of diabetes, obesity and related metabolic and cardiovascular disorders.
 Training programs within the DI are supported by two NIH T32 Research Training Grants awarded to faculty in the Department of Medicine, Division of Metabolism, Endocrinology and Nutrition, and they draw upon extraordinary institutional strengths, including breadth in both medicine and science and a friendly and supportive environment that values diversity and emphasizes mentorship.

-To further our research training mission, the DOCE conducts two research training conferences each week, in which students and fellows have the opportunity to present their work and ideas to a large group consisting of scientific peers and mentors, for evaluation and feedback.
+To further our research training mission, the DI conducts two research training conferences each week, in which students and fellows have the opportunity to present their work and ideas to a large group consisting of scientific peers and mentors, for evaluation and feedback.
 One of these conferences is conducted jointly with metabolism researchers from the Seattle Veterans Affairs Hospital.